-I like to use this printable student-led conference form to help me make sure I’ve hit all the important topics.
+I like to use this free printable student-led conference form to help me make sure I’ve hit all the important topics.
 Having a set of questions I want to ask makes the conference feel more collaborative than having a list of facts I want to tell the family.

 At some point during the conference, the child shows his parent(s) his best work from the child-created portfolio and uses the sticky notes he attached to each work sample to help explain why he chose that assignment.